Bethel University and Bethel University Foundation

 Bethel complies with all applications of federal, state and local laws and regulations which prohibit discrimination against, or harassment of, protected classes of individuals such as the Civil Rights Act of 1964 and similar laws.
 Please refer to the following for concerns of disability discrimination, racial and ethnic harassment or sexual misconduct: Disability Discrimination Policy and Procedures, Racial and Ethnic Harassment Policy and Sexual Misconduct Policy and Procedures.
 For any concerns referenced in the aforementioned policies or any other concerns of discrimination, please direct your communication to:

-Chief Human Resources Officer and Title IX Coordinator/Compliance Officer: Cara Wald Bethel University Office of Human Resources 2 Pine Tree Drive, Suite 530 Arden Hills, MN 55112 (651.638.6119) or to: Director of the Office of Civil Rights Department of Education Washington, D.C.
+Vice President of People and Organizational Development and Title IX Coordinator/Compliance Officer: Cara Wald Bethel University Office of Human Resources 2 Pine Tree Drive, Suite 530 Arden Hills, MN 55112 (651.638.6119) or to: Director of the Office of Civil Rights Department of Education Washington, D.C.
 20201